Service Fabric cluster capacity planning considerations

 Will your cluster span across Availability Zones?

 Service Fabric supports clusters that span across Availability Zones by deploying node types that are pinned to specific zones, ensuring high-availability of your applications.
 Availability Zones require additional node type planning and minimum requirements.
-For details, see Recommended topology for spanning a primary node type across Availability Zones.
+For details, see Topology for spanning a primary node type across Availability Zones.

 When determining the number and properties of node types for the initial creation of your cluster, keep in mind that you can always add, modify, or remove (non-primary) node types once your cluster is deployed.
 Primary node types can also be scaled up or down in running clusters, though to do so you will need to create a new node type, move the workload over, and then remove the original primary node type.

 A further consideration for your node type properties is durability level, which determines privileges a node type's VMs have within Azure infrastructure.
 Use the size of VMs you choose for your cluster and the instance count you assign for individual node types to help determine the appropriate durability tier for each of your node types, as described next.